JohnWhitamore/igraph-python/README.md

 # igraph-python
 Clean examples of `igraph` code for building graphs with nodes and edges.

-`igraph` is a package written in C that allows the creation of graphs.
+`igraph` is a package written in C that allows the creation, management and plotting of graphs.
 It works by handling state, rather than by passing messages (like Akka or Orleans). `igraph` was used to generate the synthetic retail data used as a running example through various of my repos.

-Uses synthetic retail sales data as a running example.

 - 12 stores
 - 3970 products